 GSK: We are pleased to sign up to the AllTrials campaign for clinical trial transparency and support its call for the registration of clinical trials and the disclosure of clinical trial results and clinical study reports (CSRs).
 The full statement is available here

-British Medical Association: The BMA is pleased to sign the AllTrials petition.
+British Medical Association is pleased to sign the AllTrials petition.
 Doctors need accurate and unbiased information on the efficacy and safety of different treatments to help them prescribe properly, safely and most effectively for their patients.
 If data from clinical trials are withheld or otherwise not available, doctors cannot be sure of the risks and benefits of using particular drugs thus risking avoidable harm to patients and wasting scarce NHS resources.
 The full statement is available here

 Royal Society of Medicine: As an organisation whose mission is concerned with providing education for healthcare professionals, the Royal Society of Medicine strongly supports the concept that the results of all clinical studies should be placed in the public domain.
 Without this, patients run the very serious risk of receiving suboptimal clinical care.

-Royal Statistical Society: The Royal Statistical Society is committed to transparency in scientific and social research.
+Royal Statistical Society is committed to transparency in scientific and social research.
 It is crucially important that the results of scientific research be made publicly available and disseminated as widely as is practical, in a timely fashion.
 Decisions to publish should not be based on whether research findings are ‘positive’ or ‘negative’.